moise744/moise744/README.md

 # 🎯 Goal

-Building engineering simulation systems that replicate real-world **Service Engineering and Reliability Operations** used in high-availability environments.
+To build engineering simulation systems that replicate real-world **Service Engineering and Reliability Operations** used in high-availability environments such as drone logistics and distributed infrastructure systems.

 ---